xianlinbox/daily_practise/aws-solution-architect/design_network_connectivity_strategy.md

 ## CloudTrail logs

 - Purpose: Monitor network-related API calls and changes to network configurations.
+- Management Events (config, security) and Data Events (access to the data)
 - Use Cases:
   - Auditing changes to VPCs, security groups, and routing tables.
   - Tracking unauthorized or unusual changes to network configurations.